 When conventional approaches like physical therapy do not work or they are not enough to reduce the pain in the joint, hip resurfacing or hip replacement is an option.

-While the FDA has not ordered a general recall of metal-on-metal hip implants, several manufacturers have recalled individual models.
+While the FDA has not ordered a general hip replacement recall of metal-on-metal hip implants, several manufacturers have recalled individual models.
 The most extensive of these was executed by DePuy Orthopedics, a division of Johnson & Johnson, which recalled its ASR (Articular Surface Replacement) implant due to a high failure rate.
 Other manufacturers, such as Stryker, have also recalled select devices.

 In 2013, Great Britain’s National Health Service announced it would ban NHS hospitals from using hip implants with a failure rate above 5%.
 Every model of metal-on-metal hip implant currently on the market will be affected by the ban.

-Thousands of lawsuits have been filed against manufacturers of metal-on-metal hip implants due to the high failure rates of the devices, their side effects, alleged improper testing, and claims that the companies misled consumers.
+Thousands of hip replacement lawsuits have been filed against manufacturers of metal-on-metal hip implants due to the high failure rates of the devices, their side effects, alleged improper testing, and claims that the companies misled consumers.
 Over 12,000 suits have been filed against DePuy alone.
 Many more remain in litigation.

 If you’ve been affected by a hip replacement, we can help.
 Enter your information to be contacted about a free case review.